This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Return for a follow-up visit if you still have pain after 1 to 3 weeks of treatment.
-You may need to visit an orthopedist if your back pain lasts more than 6 to 12 weeks.
+You may need to visit an orthopedist if your back pain lasts longer than 12 weeks.
 Write down your questions so you remember to ask them during your visits.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.